scipy-conference/scipy-conference/images/RandalsDrawing.rst

 As many of you were there, you know the story, but here it is again:

-While at the BBQ after the first day of sprints, I was approached by a local street artist asking: "What is this Scipy thing?".
+While at the BBQ after the first day of sprints, I was approached by a local street artist asking: "What is this SciPy thing?".

 I told him that Python was a computer programming language, and this was a group of folks using it to do science.
 Essentially the intersection of scientists and computer geeks.
 He responded with "real eggheads, huh?"